tomkep/jwasm/Readme.txt

     It's a fork of Open Watcom's WASM (v1.7).

     JWasm is distributed in three packages:
-    - JWASMnnB.zip : binaries for Windows (JWASM.EXE) and DOS (JWASMD.EXE)
+    - JWASMnnB.zip : binaries for Windows (JWASM.EXE) and DOS (JWASMD.EXE,
+      JWASMR.EXE).
-    - JWASMnnBl.zip: binary for Linux
+    - JWASMnnBl.zip: binary for Linux.
-    - JWASMnnS.zip : JWasm's source code
+    - JWASMnnS.zip : JWasm's source code.
+Included are makefiles to create binaries for Windows, DOS, OS/2, Linux and FreeBSD.

     JWasm natively supports output formats BIN, OMF, COFF and ELF.

     2. Requirements

-    JWasm needs at least a 80386 cpu to run.

-    JWASM.EXE runs on Win32 platforms.
-JWASMD.EXE needs a MS-DOS v5
+    - JWASM.EXE runs on any Win32 platform.

+    - JWASMD.EXE runs in DOS 32bit protected-mode.
+It requires a 80386 cpu
-    compatible DOS to run (FreeDOS v1 will do as well).
-Long filenames are supported.
+      and needs a MS-DOS v5 compatible DOS to run (FreeDOS v1 will do).
+      Long filenames (LFN) are supported.

+    - JWASMR.EXE is a DOS real-mode program which runs on any x86 cpu.
+      Similar to JWASMD.EXE it needs a MS-DOS v5 compatible DOS.
+However, this version doesn't support long filenames.

     Memory requirements depend on the source which is assembled.
 The source itself is not kept in memory, but the symbol table is, and this table can easily grow to several MBs if huge amounts of equates are defined.
+    That's why JWASMR.EXE might be unable to assemble large sources.

     3. JWasm Command Line Options